Create a user Start Page

 - Optionally, click Add personal gadgets to add suggested gadgets for users.
 Users can remove these gadgets if they like.

-- Create a design for your users' Start Pages by choosing a theme, colors, and fonts.
+Create a design for your users' Start Pages using page and site templates.

 To customize the web address (URL) for the Start Page, you'll need to update your domain's CNAME records.